-I needed another coffee, but thought fuck it, perhaps this old coot might have something worth listening to.
+I needed another coffee, but thought fuck it, perhaps this old coot might have something worth listening to after all.

-“So Marucs tells me that you're captivated by The Book Of Enoch,” Telford grumbled, as we headed up into the shelter of the town walls.
+“So, Marucs tells me that you're somewhat captivated by old Enoch,” Telford grumbled, as we headed up into the shelter of the town walls.
 “Enoch begat Methuselah who begat Lamech who begat whom?”

 “Before that!”
 Telford sneered.
 “At his birth!”